flutter/website/src/docs/cookbook/networking/delete-data.md

   ],
 );
 ```
-Now, when we click on the ***Delete Data*** button, the `deleteAlbum()` method will be called and the id we are passing will be the id of the data that we retrieved from the internet.
-This means we are going to delete the same data which we fetched from the internet.
+Now, when you click on the ***Delete Data*** button, the `deleteAlbum()` method will be called and the id you are passing will be the id of the data that you retrieved from the internet.
+This means you are going to delete the same data which you fetched from the internet.

 ### Returning a response from the deleteAlbum()
-Once the delete request has been made, we can return a response from the `deleteAlbum()` method to notify our screen that the data has been deleted.
+Once the delete request has been made, you can return a response from the `deleteAlbum()` method to notify our screen that the data has been deleted.

 <!-- skip -->
 ```dart